Highway City, California

 Highway City is an unincorporated community in Fresno County, California.
 It is located 2.5 mi southeast of Herndon, at an elevation of 299 feet (91 m).

 A post office opened in Highway City in 1951.

 A portion of the area has been incorporated in Fresno.
 It is located near the junction of State Route 99 and Shaw Avenue, one of the main streets of Fresno.
-The community was once known as Biola Junction.
+The community was once known as Biola Junction and listed in the 1950 U.S. census as an unincorporated place with a population of 1,002.
 It was bisected by the realignment of US Route 99 which opened in 1960.
 The Highway City Community Center is located in a small public park just north of Shaw Avenue.

 The name Highway City was first applied by fig grower J. C. Forkner and was used as a railroad shipping center for his Golden State Highway Fig Gardens concern.